Handbook

 Use of Tobacco: First offense will result in suspension off the bus for 5 days and citation to court.
 Second offense will result in suspension off the bus for 10 days and a citation to court.
 Third offense will result in suspension off the bus for 30 days and a citation to court.

 Drugs/Alcohol/Sexual Offenses: Offenses that involve drugs, alcohol, or are sexual in nature will result in a bus suspension for one calendar year and will follow the school’s policy with further discipline.
+There is a separate process for handling instances of sexual harassment per board policy 6.3041.

 An attempt shall be made to notify parents in person or by phone concerning any suspension and/or expulsion of bus privileges.
 In addition, written notice shall be mailed.
 The parent is required to discuss the matter with the principal/assistant principal, and transportation supervisor before transportation privileges are restored.
 The suspension of a student from riding the school bus shall follow the same procedures as for any other school suspension.
 It is the responsibility of the principal, assistant principal, and/ or transportation supervisor to notify the bus driver of disciplinary action taken (the same day of occurrence if possible).